What is Software Deployment: Risks and Best Practices

 Insecure code

 A modern development lifecycle is designed for rapid development and delivery.
 To support this purpose, the CI/CD pipeline includes a growing number of open-source components and third-party integrations.
-However, rapid development without adequate security can introduce vulnerabilities and put your pipeline at serious risk.
+However, rapid development without adequate security can introduce vulnerabilities and seriously risk your pipeline.

-Vulnerabilities in CI/CD pipelines can result from poor third-party integration and lack of code scanning of source code components.
+Vulnerabilities in CI/CD pipelines can result from poor third-party integration and a lack of source code scanning for code components.
 Failure to follow code security best practices can significantly increase the attack surface.
 Common code vulnerabilities include buffer overflows, code injection vulnerabilities, and insecure error handling.

 Poisoned Pipeline Execution (PPE)